This is the 17th post of a 50 article series for new marketers at B2B startups.

 - Articles and sponsored content

-When you hear the term “PR,” it most often refers to the second bucket.
 PR firms offer services to help get your company written about, and your leadership team quoted in articles.
 Of course, having an exceptional product is often a shortcut to getting written about in such articles.
 Most startups have to do plenty of manual work to get noticed.
 Here are some considerations for your PR strategy:

 1. Establish a cadence of 1 release per month

 To establish your brand in the market, develop a “steady drumbeat” of 1 press release per month.
-Each release should note something new and exciting about your company, such as a new major customer.
+Each release should note something new and exciting about your company, such as a recently launched major customer.
 These types of releases can be incredibly impactful because they may land on the desk of decision makers at your customer’s competitors, thus increasing their urgency to engage with you.
 The monthly cadence is important because it keeps you top of mind with your targets and generates a feeling of momentum.

 2. Make PR more about thought leadership

-PR is not just about making announcements… it is about establishing your company (and often your CEO) as a thought leader in your space.
+PR is not just about making announcement, it is about establishing your company (and often your CEO) as a thought leader in your space.
 Consistently being quoted in publications and being seen as a resource when journalists are writing articles is a great way to measure PR success.

 For my team, since our goal is to be regarded as the #1 go-to resource for mobile in the fitness industry, we strive for industry publications to seek us out for quotes when they are writing about that topic, because we have positioned ourselves as experts through our inbound content strategy.